Toygarr/Toygarr/README.md

-## About me
+## About Me

 * I'm a senior student in Computer Engineering at Yildiz Technical University.
-* I study and research in the labs, [Tactile Research Laboratory](https://bme.boun.edu.tr/tactile-research-laboratory) and [IHIRC (Intelligent Healthcare & Innovation Research Centre)](https://www.linkedin.com/company/intelligent-healthcare-and-innovation-research-centre/mycompany/) where located in the Institute of Biomedical Eng. at Boğaziçi University and Biomedical Eng. at Yildiz Technical University, respectively.
-Also work on spinal cord injuries and computational gait analyses of rats.
-We realized the experiments at [Vivarium](https://lifesci.boun.edu.tr/en/vivarium).
+* I study and research in the lab, [IHIRC (Intelligent Healthcare & Innovation Research Centre)](https://www.linkedin.com/company/intelligent-healthcare-and-innovation-research-centre/mycompany/) at Yildiz Technical University.
 * I work on diagnosis and prognosis of posterior fossa tumors in children, and adenomyosis and fibroids in women under supervision of Dr. Bilgin Keserci.

+### Past Research
+* [Tactile Research Laboratory](https://bme.boun.edu.tr/tactile-research-laboratory) under supervision of Prof. Burak GÜÇLÜ. <br/> ⋅ Worked on spinal cord injuries and computational gait analyses of rats.
+Realized the experiments at [Vivarium](https://lifesci.boun.edu.tr/en/vivarium).
+* Tübitak Research Project titled [Sort Optimization of Training Samples in Machine Learning](https://github.com/projectSOTS) under supervision of Prof. M. Fatih AMASYALI. <br/> ⋅ Worked on various interpolative data augmentation methods for BERT embeddings and distributed learning to decrease training time for curriculum learning.
+* BAP Research Project [Autonomous rover design for extraterrestrial life trace research](https://rover.yildiz.edu.tr). <br/> ⋅ Implemented several real-time object detection models to direct movements of the rover, integrated ROS environment for communication of between camera and mothercard, and created many custom datasets for the task objectives.

 I try to find my true love in the [Path of Neuroscience](https://github.com/Toygarr/neuroscience).
 This repository includes my pains, tears and lots of knowledge to may help you find a way to start neuroscience as a non-bio background individual.
 I mostly update daily or in a few days.